Shift equivalences through the lens of Cuntz-Krieger algebras: Introduction

-The mere existence of path isomorphisms $\phi_R, \phi_S, \psi_A, \psi_B$ implies shift equivalence, so that CSE is a direct strengthening of shift equivalence.
-In Theorem \ref{t:main} we show that CSE coincides with SSE.
-This allows for a direct comparison between SSE and SE via CSE.
-Motivated by Williams' problem, a similar notion called \emph{adapted shift equivalence} was studied by Parry \cite{Par81}, and was also shown to be equivalent to SSE.
+Using path isomorphism, we define our first equivalence relation of \emph{compatible shift equivalence} (CSE) (see Definition \ref{d:cse}).
+The mere existence of path isomorphisms $\phi_R, \phi_S, \psi_A, \psi_B$ in Definition \ref{d:cse} implies shift equivalence, so that CSE is a direct strengthening of shift equivalence.
+In Theorem \ref{t:main} we show that CSE coincides with SSE, and this allows for a direct comparison between SSE and SE via CSE.
+Motivated by Williams' problem, another related notion called \emph{adapted shift equivalence} was studied by Parry \cite{Par81}, and was also shown to be equivalent to SSE.
+More precisely, instead of a requirement on compatibility of path isomorphisms between shift equivalent matrices, adpated shift equivalence is a shift equivalence of lag $m \in \mathbb{N} \setminus \{0\}$ between the adjacency matrices of the $m$-line graphs of $A$ and $B$.

 It is known that shift equivalence is decidable by Kim and Roush \cite{KRdeci, KRdecii}, but the problem of decidability of strong shift equivalence remains a fundamental open problem in symbolic dynamics.
 In fact, this was the original motivation in Williams' paper \cite{Wil73}.
 The identification between path isomorphisms in the definition of CSE illustrates in what way the algorithm of Kim and Roush would need to improve were SSE turn out to be decidable.

-In this paper we will conduct our study through the lens of graph C*-algebras, which include the class of Cuntz-Krieger C*-algebras.
-We recommend \cite{FLR00, Rae05} and the references therein for more on graph C*-algebras.